StevenGnt/spotify-visited-artist-darkened/README.md

 # How to use
 - Visited pages automatically detected
 - Double tap "Ctrl" to toggle the dimming on/off
-- Double tap "Shift" to toggle the dimming on/off for a certain page (kept in memory)
+- Double tap "Shift" to permenantly toggle the dimming on/off for the current page

 # Install example